lcr95/lcr95-backup.github.io/_posts/2020-06-13-ignite-sql-custom-sql-function.md

 Apache Ignite: 2.8.1

-In this example, we will create a custom function that can be used in SQL Ignite.
+In this example, we will create a custom function that can be use by SQL Ignite.

 # Ignite Installation
 Refer [documentation](https://apacheignite.readme.io/v1.3/docs/getting-started) for more infomation.